MithrilJS/mithril.js/docs/route.md

 })
 ```

-When the application loads, `resolve` is called and since `isLoggedIn` is false, the application redirects to `/login`.
+When the application loads, `onmatch` is called and since `isLoggedIn` is false, the application redirects to `/login`.
 Once the user pressed the login button, `isLoggedIn` would be set to true, and the application would redirect to `/secret`.
-The `resolve` method would run once again, and since `isLoggedIn` is true this time, the application would render the `Home` component.
+The `onmatch` hook would run once again, and since `isLoggedIn` is true this time, the application would render the `Home` component.

 For the sake of simplicity, in the example above, the user's logged in status is kept in a global variable, and that flag is merely toggled when the user clicks the login button.
 In a real life application, a user would obviously have to supply proper login credentials, and clicking the login button would trigger a request to a server to authenticate the user.

 ---

-### Lazy loading
+### Code splitting

-One important feature of the `resolve` method in RouteResolvers is that the `use` callback can be triggered asynchronously.
-This allows components to be downloaded on demand.
+In a large application, it may be desirable to download the code for each route on demand, rather than upfront.
+Dividing the codebase this way is known as code splitting or lazy loading.
+In Mithril, this can be accomplished by calling the `resolve` callback of the `onmatch` hook asynchronously:

 At its simplest form, one could do the following: